uptycslabs/terraform-aws-iam-config/README.md

 - Minimum required version of Terraform -> v0.12.31
 - The user must have `Git` installed on the system that they are using to execute the Terraform script.
   - Instructions on how to install Git here: https://github.com/git-guides/install-git
-- The user should have `Administrators` role in order to create resources.
+- The IAM user or IAM role you use to execute the Terraform script should have the policy  `arn:aws:iam::aws:policy/AdministratorAccess` attached.

 &nbsp;
 # Running the Terraform script